 But what if you have kiln-dried firewood and want to store it indoors?
 Indoor storage is an excellent option because it reduces the chances of the kiln-dried wood getting wet or invaded by pests.
 Still, you must be cautious when choosing an indoor space because not all rooms are conducive to keeping kiln-dried wood fresh.

 The room you choose needs to have low humidity and plenty of airflow.
-A basement will often meet these requirements and sometimes a garage.
+A basement and sometimes a garage will often meet these requirements.
 Obviously, the room should also have enough space to hold your firewood.

 Where Will You Store Your Firewood?

 As you can see, firewood storage is easy.
-It only requires following a few best practices to ensure you keep the wood in pristine condition.
+It only requires following a few best practices to keep the wood pristine.
 If you keep your stack off the ground, leave plenty of space around it and give it some overhead protection from the rain, you should be fine.

 Storage is especially fun with kiln-dried firewood because it opens a ton of options for both outdoor and indoor spaces.
 If you want this flexibility, we’d be happy to supply you with all the kiln-dried wood you need.

 Please call us today to place your kiln-dried firewood order.
-We deliver to Minneapolis, Saint Paul and the entire Twin Cities metro region.
+We deliver to Minneapolis, Saint Paul and the entire Twin Cities metro region – including areas like Edina, Inver Grove Heights and Oronoco!